AdithyaRTL/8-bit---ALU/README.md

 | `1110` | Greater Than | `A > B` |
 | `1111` | Equality | `A == B` |

+## RTL Implementation

+The ALU is implemented using behavioral-level Verilog HDL as a combinational design.
+The main operation-selection logic is implemented using a case statement controlled by ALU_Sel.

+always @(*) begin
+    case (ALU_Sel)
+        // ALU operations
+    endcase
+end

+Internal registers are used to capture extended arithmetic results:

+reg [8:0]  temp;
+reg [15:0] mul_temp;

+The 9-bit temporary register allows the design to capture carry information during addition and subtraction, while the 16-bit multiplication register preserves the complete multiplication result.

+## Verification

+The ALU functionality can be verified by applying different combinations of:
+- A
+- B
+- ALU_Sel
+and observing:
+- ALU_Out
+- ALU_Out_High
+- CarryOut
+- Zero

+The testbench exercises the supported ALU operations and the resulting waveforms can be analyzed using GTKWave.
+Simulation

+## The design was simulated using:

+## Icarus Verilog
+Icarus Verilog is used to compile and execute the Verilog RTL and testbench.
+The generated waveform can then be viewed using:

+## GTKWave
+Simulation Flow

+Verilog RTL
+     |
+     v
+Testbench
+     |
+     v
+Icarus Verilog
+     |
+     v
+VCD Waveform
+     |
+     v
+GTKWave
+     |
+     v
+Functional Verification

+## Synthesis
+The RTL design is synthesized using Yosys.
+The synthesis flow converts the behavioral Verilog description into a synthesized hardware representation.

+Verilog RTL
+     |
+     v
+   Yosys
+     |
+     v
+RTL Synthesis
+     |
+     v
+Synthesized Hardware

+This provides an additional validation step by confirming that the RTL description can be synthesized into digital hardware.

+## Project Structure

+8-bit-ALU/
+│
+├── rtl/
+│   └── alu_8bit.v
+│
+├── testbench/
+│   └── alu_8bit_tb.v
+│
+├── simulation/
+│   └── alu_8bit.vcd
+│
+├── Architecture/
+│   └── alu_architecture.png
+│
+└── README.md

 ## Tools Used

 | Tool | Purpose |